sl8r000/ab_testing_statistics/use_a_hierarchical_model.md

 ## Hierarchical Models

 So how do "hierarchical models" solve this problem?
-They model all of the buckets at once, rather than treating each in isolation.
+They model all of the test buckets at once, rather than treating each in isolation.
 More specifically, they use the observed rates of each bucket to infer a prior distribution for the *true* rates; these priors influence the predicted rates by "shrinking" posterior distributions towards the prior.

-Let's work up to this idea. **First**, let's remember how we model a single rate with no prior information.
+Let's work our way up to this idea. **First**, let's remember how we model a single rate with no prior information.
 Let's say, as we did earlier, that we flip a coin 100 times and that it lands heads-up on 60 of them.
 We model this as \\(p \sim Beta(61, 41)\\), and our posterior distribution looks like this:

 ![simple posterior](http://i.imgur.com/RqGfk97.png)

 **Second**, let's suppose, unrealistically, that we have an explicit prior distribution.
 We've flipped a lot of similar coins in the past, and we're pretty sure that the true bias of such coins follows a \\(Beta(51, 51)\\) distribution.
 (Again, this is unrealistic, but bear with me for a moment.)
-Applying Bayes rule with this prior, we would now model our observation of 60 out of 100 heads-up as \\(p \sim Beta(112, 92)\\).
+Applying Bayes' rule with this prior, we would now model our observation of 60 out of 100 heads-up as \\(p \sim Beta(112, 92)\\).
 (Aside: There is a handy general rule here.
 If your prior is \\(p \sim Beta(a,b)\\) and you observe \\(X = k\\) for \\(X \sim Bin(n, p)\\), then your posterior is \\((p \mid X) \sim Beta(a+k, b+n-k)\\).
 Beta is a "conjugate prior" for Bin, meaning that the posterior is also Beta.)
 Now our posterior distribution looks as follows.
 We keep the original for reference:

 ![second posterior](http://i.imgur.com/wx0lk0O.png)